-Sleeve gastrectomy for first-degree obese patients
+Sleeve gastrectomy for first-degree obesity patients

 The American Society for Metabolic and Bariatric Surgery (ASMBS) recently adopted a new set of guidelines recommending surgical interventions for category 1 obese patients with a body mass index (BMI) of 30.0 to 34.9 kg/m2.